Paramedics in Germany: Scope of practice

 The scope of practice of a German paramedic is not specifically defined by a decent law.
 Thus the allowed standard procedures largely depend on the local medical director and the employer.
 However, in life-threatening situations, a Rettungsassistent or Notfallsanitäter always has to perform autonomously first diagnosis/monitoring and all necessary ALS treatments until an emergency physician arrives.
-This includes airway management (clearing airway and oropharyngeal, subglottic and endotracheal intubation), intravenous cannulation or intraosseous infusion, decompression of tension pneumothorax and application of crystalloid solutions, basic medication (adrenaline, glucose, inhaled ß2 agonists/bronchodilators, rectal benzodiazepine, glyceryl trinitrate, analgetics) and resuscitation with an automated external defibrillator.
+This includes airway management (clearing airway and oropharyngeal, subglottic and endotracheal intubation), intravenous cannulation or intraosseous infusion, decompression of tension pneumothorax and application of crystalloid solutions, certain medications (e.g. adrenaline, glucose, inhaled ß2 agonists/bronchodilators, benzodiazepines, aspirin, naloxone, analgetics) and resuscitation including manual defibrillation.

 Usually not included are rapid sequence induction, surgical airway management, thoracostomy and advanced medication.
 However, this may be trained and allowed, especially for special settings, such as military or remote medical care (i.e. on ships).

-Restrictions in treatment are the scope of training and practice, some laws restricting decent methods to physicians (i.e. medication with specific controlled substances such as opiates) and the fact that concluding therapies are restricted to physicians and licensed practitioners only, with exceptions to certain emergency procedures opened to the Notfallsanitäter.
+Restrictions in treatment are the scope of training and practice, some laws restricting decent methods to physicians (i.e. medication with specific controlled substances such as opioids) and the fact that concluding therapies are restricted to physicians and licensed practitioners only, with exceptions to certain emergency procedures opened to the Notfallsanitäter.
 An emergency physician should be called to scene if he can perform other life saving tasks the patient needs, usually regulated by a physicians indication catalogue ("Notarzt-Indikationskatalog") depending on the service and state.

 The definition of skills in the Rettungsassistent education law was not very specific, whereas the definition in the Notfallsanitäter law is very specific in which skills have to be mastered, trained or only known of.
 Thus, the scope of practice of a Notfallsanitäter is based on a well defined education, which leads to a wider range of accepted standard procedures, including intraosseous access, extraglottic airway, thorax punction, manual defibrillation and cardioversion, external pacing as well as more drugs including opiates.